RichAguil/Data-Structures-Library/README.md

 ## Methods

-The helper functions for each data structure are as follows:
+The methods for each data structure are as follows:

 ### Stack